3 min read

 3) The Name Game

-It can be awkward writing a study where you do not name the company whose story you are telling.
+Writing a study can be awkward when you do not name the company whose story you are telling.
 It helps if you develop a specific term, such as in the above example, we refer to the client in our case study as a "SaaS medical startup" or an "Orange County startup".

 It is also a good idea not to overuse the term(s) you have selected.
 This limits the fact that you are keeping the name a secret—you don't want the reader to think too hard about why your client is not named.